k4rtik/book/src/ch07-02-unrecoverable-errors-with-panic.md

 }
 ```

-This function accepts a guess between zero and a hundred, and checks if it's
+This function accepts a guess between zero and a hundred and checks if it's
 equivalent to the correct number, which is `34` in this case.
 It's kind of a
 silly function, but we need an example, so it works.

 There's no number type for "between zero and a hundred" in Rust, so we are
-accepting a `u32`, and then checking in the function's body to make sure the
+accepting a `u32` and then verifying in the function's body that the
 guess is in-bounds.
 If the number is too big, there's been an error: someone
 made a mistake.
 We then invoke `panic!` to say "something went wrong, we cannot
 continue to run this program."